Antiz96/Linux-Server/Services/Qemu.md

 ## Basic usage

-Register a VM in libvirt from a XML (or apply updates made to the XML):
+Register a VM in libvirt from a XML:

 ```bash
 virsh define /path/to/xml